mobify/pinny/README.md

             footer: false
         }`

 Defines the structure to use for pinny.
 Specifically, pinny tries to build its own HTML structure if passed the default options.

-Setting the `structure` option to false will allow the developer to supply their own HTML structure.
+**If you want to have full control over the HTML of your Pinny, including the header, footer, and content section, set the `structure` option to `false`**.
+Setting `structure` to `false` will still allow the `close` event to be bound to any element that has the `pinny__close` class, allowing you to specify the element that should trigger closing your Pinny.

 Please see below for available sub-options for `header` and `footer`.

-###### header
+###### structure.header

 default: `''`